-Mobile Suit Gundam AGE is the 12th incarnation in the beloved Gundam franchise, received with mixed reviews.
+Mobile Suit Gundam AGE is the 12th incarnation of the beloved 70s Gundam show, received with mixed reviews.
 While some love the animation style and storyline structure, others feel it’s quite simplistic and perhaps thematically childish.
-Admittedly, there’s no clear consensus on the show, yet few deny the quality of Gundam AGE songs, with most tracks being praised.
-Considering that bands like Negoto, Spyair and ViViD are among the performing acts, it’s safe to say the anime has some great music.
-However, it can be a daunting task to pick a favorite, so I decided to choose 5 songs and rank them instead.
-So, below you’ll find the best 5 Gundam AGE songs, according to The Hergula!
+Surely, it’s a matter of opinion.
+But, no one denies the quality of Gundam AGE songs, often being praised.
+I mean, with Negoto, Spyair and ViViD among the acts, it’s safe to say the anime has great music!
+In turn, it can be a daunting task to pick a favorite, right?
+So, I decided to select 5 songs and rank them instead.
+Therefore, you’ve stumbled upon a list of the top 5 Gundam AGE songs, according to The Hergula!

 5. “Sharp” – Negoto

 Negoto, the all-girl Japanese band, perform the second opening song for Gundam AGE, titled Sharp.
-With an uplifting tempo, an energetic melody and the soothing voice of Sachiko Aoyama, the song comes together nicely.
-It’s fun, playful and makes you feel like a kid again, with a thematically joyous song structure.
-In turn, the message can somewhat get lost in translation, yet it’s meaningful nonetheless.
-“Now before an era of strobes sweeps you away / I’ll break out of the confines of my fate / and begin dashing even faster / for I wish to become that star”.
-While these lines are in English, they sound far better in Japanese, especially the way Sachiko Aoyama elongates the words.
-It’s enjoyable and quite heartwarming, setting the stage for Asemu Asuno’s arc, making it one of the best songs of Gundam AGE.
+With an uplifting tempo, an energetic melody and the soothing voice of Sachiko Aoyama, the song comes together beautifully.
+It’s fun, playful and makes you feel like a kid again, with heartwarming melodies.
+In turn, the thematically joyous message can get lost in translation, yet it’s meaningful nonetheless.
+While the lines are in English, they sound better in Japanese, especially the way Sachiko Aoyama elongates the words.
+It’s enjoyable and fun, setting the stage for Asemu Asuno’s arc, making it one of the best Gundam AGE songs.

 4. “Asu E (To Tomorrow)” – Galileo Galilei

-Galileo Galilei was given the responsibility of composing the first opening song of Gundam AGE, titled Asu E (To Tomorrow).
-Musically, the wheels are set in motion, with a lot riding on the success of the song.
-Simply put, greatness is expected, if not demanded, from the opening song of every anime television series.
-I mean, some shows gain popularity merely for its music, while others might lose some love for lacking in the music department.
-In this case, Galileo Galilei came through with a melodically beautiful son that fits the first arc of Gundam AGE.
-It’s relaxing and quite catchy, with some distinct lines that might hit your Gundam-loving heart.
-“We looked up at tomorrow’s sun / the clouds in the sky dropped freezing rain / a song that pierces a hole in my heart / stopped time starts moving / on the road that leads to a ray of hope”.
-In all honesty, it’s a great song that’s melodically catchy, starting the anime off on the right foot!
+Galileo Galilei had the responsibility of composing the first opening of Gundam AGE, titled Asu E (To Tomorrow).
+Musically, the wheels were set in motion, with a lot riding on the success of the song.
+Simply, greatness is expected, if not demanded, from the opening song of every anime TV series.
+I mean, some shows gain popularity merely for its music, while others might lose some love for lacking in that particular department.
+In this case, Galileo Galilei came through with a melodically beauitful song that fits Gundam AGE.
+It’s relaxing and catchy, with some distinct lines that might hit your heart.
+Honestly, it starts the anime off on the right foot!

 3. “Real” – ViViD

-The song is easy on the ears, yet heavy on the heart, mixing a meaningful message with a great pop-rock sound.
+The song is easy on the ears, yet heavy on the heart, mixing a meaningful message with a pop-rock sound.
 Still, it’s the song’s lyrical structure and energetic flow that makes it stand out, with the performance tying it together seamlessly.
-In turn, some lines are made memorable by the sheer craftmanship.
-“Make it reach out to my heart / your faint lingering voice / I am continuing to search for you / not in my dreams but reality”.
-It’s the way Shin (lead vocalist) is capable of switching things up, both vocally and structurally, making the message clear-cut and catchy.
+Therefore, some lyrics are memorable because of the sheer craftmanship.
+It’s the way Shin (vocalist) is capable of switching things up, both vocally and structurally, making the message clear-cut and catchy.
 Furthermore, it’s the little things that elevate the song to new heights, with the 30-second guitar solo being one of them.
-So, with that being said, it’s quite easily a shoe-in for the list of the best Gundam AGE songs.
+With that said, it’s quite easily a shoe-in for the Top 5 Gundam AGE songs list.